-There simply is no substitute for hands-on experience in your education, and as you earn your DPT you will work with patients who suffer a variety of mobility-related problems; you’ll work in a variety of settings, from acute care to both in-patient and out-patient clinics.
+There simply is no substitute for hands-on experience in your education, and as you earn your Doctor of Physical Therapy you will work with patients who suffer a variety of mobility-related problems; you’ll work in a variety of settings, from acute care to both in-patient and out-patient clinics.
 Throughout your rotations, you’ll study under the direct supervision of experienced, licensed physical therapists who are both skilled practitioners and committed to your education.

 Because Samford has earned an excellent reputation in both national and international health care communities, you’ll have opportunities to learn from some of the most skilled physical therapist professionals in the world.

-The DPT program includes three formal clinical education assignments.
+The D.P.T. program includes three formal clinical education assignments.
 The first begins in your second summer and lasts for four weeks.
-During this assignment you will focus on applying your first year of studies in an acute care setting.
+During this assignment you will focus on applying your first year of studies in a health care setting.
 During your final year, you will participate in two separate clinical assignments, each 14 weeks long.
-In these final assignements you will have additional opportunities to choose the type of setting you would like to train in.
+In these final assignments you will have additional opportunities to choose the type of setting you would like to train in.

 In addition to your clinical work, we spend considerable time in service to communities in need, both in this country and abroad.
 These service trips, some connected directly to missions work and other not, are a critical component of your education.
 One of the pillars of our program is the commitment to service that supports every program in the College of Health Sciences.
 We all have found our way to Samford because we see our careers as more than a job — we are called to serve others.

 Clinical FacultyThroughout your rotations you'll study under the direct supervision of experienced, licensed physical therapists who are skilled practitioners committed to your education.
 Individuals interested in becoming clinical faculty should call 205-726-4437 or e-mail Dr. Lydia Thurston.
 If you are a current clinical faculty member, please click here.